Why are we doing this?

 Contact Lens Data | OperataAWSIntegration-CLD-ccv3s3kinesisintegrator | Amazon Linux 2 | Amazon Linux 2023 |

-Place or receive a short test call on your Amazon Connect instance, then verify data appears in the following locations:
+Place or receive a short test call in your Amazon Connect instance, then check the following:

-Test call data may take up to 5 minutes to appear in Operata.
-Remember to Close Contact if testing for inbound call data.
+Data may take up to 5 minutes to appear in Operata after the call ends.

 1. Check API activity